idomubenji/contentsage/migrations/README.md

    - Inserts default encryption keys for testing
    - **WARNING:** Replace these keys in production!

+26. **26_add_has_podcast_field.sql**
+   - Adds a `has_podcast` boolean field to the posts table
+   - Creates an index for efficient querying
+   - Adds documentation explaining the field's purpose

+27. **27_add_organization_info_field.sql**
+   - Adds an `info` JSONb field to the organizations table for storing analytical information
+   - Creates a GIN index for efficient querying of the JSONb content
+   - Stores data about industry classification, descriptions from posts, strategy insights, and tone analysis

 ## How to Apply Migrations

 1. Log in to your Supabase project